BIGJRA/BIGJRA.github.io/rejuv.md

 *Fire Gem,* then enter the upper right barn.
 Hidden inside are *Moomoo Milk, Oran Berry, Sitrus Berry,* and *Stable Mulch.*

 Exit, and enter the house on the left.
-If you’ve finished Kristiline’s help quests, to continue a quest, head upstairs and talk to the guy here, and agree to help.
+If you've finished Kristiline's help quests, to continue a quest, head upstairs and talk to the guy here, and agree to help.
 At night, head into the barn on the upper right corner of the ranch.
 Talk to Ben, then head outside.
 You need to CATCH each Inkay, but it should be easy enough.

-That’s all we can do up here.
+That's all we can do up here.
 Head west into the Honec Woods.

 Honec Woods (Swamp Field / Murkwater Surface)